harisont/Bidibibasididati/Basi di dati su larga scala e data mining/Notes/dm.md

 1. __frequent itemset generation__ (_frequent_ means that support >= _minsup_);
 2. high confidence __rule generation__ from each frequent itemset, where each rule is a bipartition of a frequent itemset.

-Still, the straightforward approach to step 1, i.e. computing support for each possible itemset, is too expensive, because the total number of itemsets is M = 2<sup>k</sup>-1, where _k_ is the number of unique items (excluding the null set).
+Still, the straightforward approach to step 1, i.e. computing support for each possible itemset, is too expensive, because the total number of itemsets is $M = 2^{k}-1$, where $k$ is the number of unique items (excluding the null set).
 There are in fact three strategies to improve frequent itemset generation performances:

-1. using pruning techniques to reduce the number of candidates __M__;
+1. using pruning techniques to reduce the number of candidates $M$;
-2. reduce the number of transactions __N__;
+2. reduce the number of transactions $N$;
-3. reduce the number of comparisons __NM__ using efficient data structures.
+3. reduce the number of comparisons $NM$ using efficient data structures.

 The following sections aim to give a more detailed explanation of the three approaches we just mentioned.
 To make things easier to understand, a lattice structure can be used to enumerate the list of all possible itemsets.
 Here's an example:
 ![](images/latt0.png "Itemset lattice")